Choosing the perfect gift for a friend or family member can be stressful.

 Price: $35.99 on Amazon

-Everyone, even the most adept packers, could always do with some packing cubes.
+Packing cubes are a key part of any travel packing list; especially for backpackers, where space is at a premium.
 The Eagle Creek Pack-It Reveal Cube Set contains three cubes in different sizes to organize accessories, underwear, and other clothing items.

 The best thing about these cubes is that they have a mesh lining so you can always see what’s inside each cube.
 No more guessing where that piece of shirt is!